 While Atlanta property owners are not expected to prevent every act of violence that occurs on their property, the law does require that they take reasonable measures to prevent foreseeable criminal activity.
 If an Atlanta property owner fails to take reasonable precautions and a person suffers an injury in a shooting on their property, an Atlanta shooting injury lawyer could help hold the property owner accountable.

 If you are a victim of a gun crime in Atlanta, you could have a viable claim against the property owner that failed to protect you.
-Not every violent crime results in a viable injury claim, however, so it is important to discuss your case with an experienced negligent security attorney.
+Not every violent crime results in a viable injury claim, however, so it is important to discuss your case with an experienced negligent security attorney who can help with a claim against those responsible for the shooting.

 Liability in a Shooting Injury Case

-To recover damages, a plaintiff in an Atlanta shooting case must establish that the property owner was negligent in its failure to protect them from harm.
+To recover damages, a plaintiff in a shooting case in Georgia must establish that the property owner was negligent in its failure to protect them from harm.
 The elements for establishing negligence in a shooting injury claim are slightly different from standard injury claims.
 The elements include:

 - A duty of care;